Training Managers for Challenging Compensation Discussions

 Five Quick Tips for Infusing Pay Discussions Throughout the Year

-Tip: “You have missed several deadlines.
+• Tip: “You have missed several deadlines.
 As of right now, your performance isn’t meeting expectations.
-I want you to know that this could negatively impact your merit increase.
+This could negatively impact your merit increase.
 Let’s talk about how we can adjust.”

 About the Author: Stacy Fenner